VICIWUOHA/python-tests-tutorial/pytest_tests/README.md

 3. Use standard Python `assert` statements for assertions.

 ## Running Tests
+Note: depending on the setup of your PYTHONPATH/IDE, you may get a no module names src error to run these tests from your terminal, add `python -m` before all your commands below. or better stil configure your IDE setup to allow such imports fromm src/

 To run `pytest` tests, simply use the `pytest` command followed by the test file or directory.
 Common commands include:
 - `pytest` to discover and run all tests in the current directory and subdirectories.
-- `pytest test_file.py` to run tests in a specific file.
+- `python -m pytest test_file.py` to run tests in a specific file.
 - `pytest -k test_name` to run tests with a specific name.

 Another beautiful use case of pytest is that it can also be used to run your unit test cases using the same commands above.

+To see stdout messages in a verbose manner.
+In this case for our tests in /pytest_tests use ;
+- `python -m pytest_tests -s -vvv`

+running with -s alone gives you just log/prints to stdout.

 #### OPTIONAL TESTS YOU CAN IMPLEMENT

 1) implement the skipped test - `test_reduce_nonexistent_item_from_cart`
 2) Write a test that would fail if we try to add a -ve quantity to the cart.
 Let's see What happens if we try to add an item with negative quantity to the cart?
 You can Modify the ShoppingCart.add_item code to handle that, also build a test for it.
+3) Think of any other cases that may break if the code logic changes